-The Contractor shall be responsible for observance by his sub-contractors of the foregoing provisions.
+The Contractor shall be responsible for observance by his subcontractors of the foregoing provisions.

-71.14 Port Entry Permission(Not applicable to this contract)
+71.14 Port Entry Permission

 The Contractor shall submit prior application for Port entry passes to the concerned Port authority for his Materials, labours and the staffs engaged in the works.
 The Contractor has to get the vehicle and labour RIFD based passes for the entry inside the wharf area based on prevailing rates.